West Cork (podcast)

-West Cork is a non-fiction podcast series reported and hosted by Sam Bungey and Jennifer Forde, about the murder of Sophie Toscan du Plantier in Drinane, County Cork on 23 December 1996.
-The 13-episode series premiered as an Audible original on 8 February 2018, as a binge, and was made freely available widely as a podcast in 2021.
+West Cork is a non-fiction podcast series reported and hosted by Sam Bungey and Jennifer Forde, about the murder of Sophie Toscan du Plantier in Drinane, County Cork, Ireland, on 23 December 1996.
+The 13-episode series premiered as an Audible original on 8 February 2018, and was made freely available widely as a podcast in 2021.
 A new episode of the series was released on 14 May 2021, detailing the trial in absentia of the main suspect.
+A television adaptation of the series is being planned.

-The series investigates the murder of Sophie Toscan du Plantier née Bouniol (28 July 1957 – 23 December 1996), a French television producer who was beaten to death outside her holiday home near Toormore, Schull, County Cork, Ireland, on the night of 23 December 1996.
+The series investigates the murder of Sophie Toscan du Plantier née Bouniol (28 July 1957 – 23 December 1996), a French television producer who was beaten to death outside her holiday home near Toormore, Schull, County Cork, on the night of 23 December 1996.
+The podcast series was critically acclaimed upon release, and became Audible's most listened-to podcast series of all time.